-Economic Opportunity: Improving the economic well-being and security of underserved individuals.
+Economic Opportunity: Improving the economic well-being and security of individuals in need.

-Education: Improving educational outcomes for underserved people, especially children.
+Education: Improving educational outcomes for people in need, especially children.
 AmeriCorps is particularly interested in program designs that support youth engagement and service learning as strategies to achieve high educational outcomes.

-Environmental Stewardship: Supporting communities to become more resilient through measures that reduce greenhouse gas emissions, conserve land and water, increase renewable energy use, and improve at-risk ecosystems, especially in underserved households and communities.
+Environmental Stewardship: Supporting communities to become more resilient through measures that reduce greenhouse gas emissions, conserve land and water, increase renewable energy use, and improve at-risk ecosystems, especially in households and communities in need.

-Healthy Futures: Support for health needs within communities, including mitigating the impacts of public health crises, access to care, aging in place, and addressing childhood obesity, especially in underserved communities.
+Healthy Futures: Support for health needs within communities, including mitigating the impacts of public health crises, access to care, aging in place, and addressing childhood obesity, especially in communities in need.